sunshinescience/sunshinescience.github.io/_posts/2019-07-26-pandas-cheatsheet.md

 <img src="/assets/img/pandas_missing7.png" width="350" height="300">

 Values in a DataFrame can also be replaced using [`df.replace()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.replace.html).
-For example:
+For example, the number 1 will be replaced with the number 2 in this DataFrame:

     df1.replace(1, 2)